mchpTestArea/avr64ea48-nvm-read-while-write-studio/README.md

 </pre>

-The user is invited to press the button SW0.
-To confirm the press the LED0 will be lit as long as the button will be pressed.
-A button press will trigger the generation of data and commiting it to program memory.
+Pressing the button (SW0) triggers the generation of data which is then committed to program memory.
+The LED (LED0) will light up to confirm the button press.

-Once again the user is invited to read the prorgam memory with the same command as above.
+Reading the program memory using the method above will give the following results:

 <pre>
 Reading...